Instagram Shadowban – 10 tips to avoid and recover

 4. Revoke API permissions

-It might be you signed up for a follower tracker app and gave them your login credentials?
-That could be the reason you are banned.
+Have you signed up for a follower tracker app and gave them your login credentials?
+That could be the reason for shadowban.
 So log onto your account and make sure that no other applications have access to your account.
 Additionally, if you have used any automation services in the past, simply change your password to cut off the automation service.

 Detail to revoke permission shared previously above